 - The soul is without a gender, without a species: thus, in this funeral journey, am I human, am I animal, am I object, idea?

 Installation Views: “Vespula Vulgares“, 2019, Naturally fallen tree, wasp nests, surface-transducers, multi-channel media player, mono-amps, speaker cable, 5-channel audio-file, light gels.
 Courtesy artist and ChertLüdde, Berlin.
-All photos by Andrea Rossetti.
+Video by Trevor Lloyd and photos by Andrea Rossetti.

 Opening reception 9 February 2019, 6:00 – 9:00 pm